microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ![Dispatch Example]({{site.baseurl}}/assets/images/dispatchexample.png)

-## Fallback Response Handling
+## Handling activities

-In situations where an utterance from a user isn't understood by Dispatch (and therefore LUIS, QnAMaker and Skills) the typical approach is to send a confused message back to the user.
-However this behavior can easily be overridden to call some form of `fallback` capability where you could use another knowledge source like a Search engine to see if there is a highly scored response that could help satisfy the users request.

-> TODO - Once Sample is updated

-## Interruption

-The `MainDialog` class provided in the template derives from a base class called [RouterDialog](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Dialogs/RouterDialog.cs) which can be found in the  `Microsoft.Bot.Builder.Solutions` nuget library.

-This RouterDialog as part of the `OnContinueDialogAsync` handler invokes on the `OnInterruptDialogAsync` within your `MainDialog.cs`.
-This handler enables interruption logic to be processed before any utterance is processed, by default Cancel, Help, Logout and Restart are handled as part of this handler enabling top level intent processing even when you have an active dialog.

-You can review this logic within `MainDialog.cs` within the `Dialogs` folder of your project or [here](https://github.com/microsoft/botframework-solutions/blob/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/MainDialog.cs#L295)

-## Activity Processing
+### Activity processing
+{:.no_toc}

 1. Activities are first processed within your Bot through the DialogBot.cs class found in the `Bots` folder. `OnTurnAsync` is executed and `MainDialog` processing is started.

-2. The `MainDialog` dialog provided in the template derives from a base class called [RouterDialog](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Dialogs/RouterDialog.cs) which can be found in the  `Microsoft.Bot.Builder.Solutions` nuget library.
+2. The `MainDialog` dialog provided in the template derives from a base class called [RouterDialog](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Dialogs/RouterDialog.cs) which can be found in the  `Microsoft.Bot.Builder.Solutions` NuGet library.

 3. The `OnInterruptDialogAsync` handler within `MainDialog` is executed which in-turn calls LUIS to evaluate the `General` LUIS model for top intent processing.
 If interruption is required it's processed at this point.